unifiedremote/Docs/libs/server.md

 ## server
-The ``server`` library provides helper functions for interacting with the server and othe rremotes.
+The ``server`` library provides helper functions for interacting with the server and other remotes.

 ````lua
 local server = require("server");